dev-yoga/anahata/README.md

 SequenceList
  - User sequence list needs to display sequences by user (see new backend route :)
- - delete sequence needs to exist and be an option on user sequence list or bottom of actual sequence w/ confirm
+ - Delete sequence needs to exist and be an option on user sequence list or bottom of actual sequence w/ confirm

  SequenceActual
  - Needs to display actual sequence (was specific sequence by User + sequence id--just get by sequence id for now, assume correct user for mvp)